mrefish/elixir-school/lessons/specifics/iex_helpers.md

 ```

 ### `s`
-`s` gives us Type Spec information for a given module or function.
+`s` gives us type spec information for a given module or function.
 This way we can know what it is expecting:

 ```elixir